-As president of Wagner College, Dr. Smith oversaw 14 consecutive years of fiscal balance and doubled the institution’s enrollment to capacity.
+At Wagner College, President Smith oversaw 14 consecutive years of fiscal balance and doubled the institution’s enrollment to capacity.
 His efforts resulted in Wagner’s being named a TIME magazine College of the Year due to its innovative first-year experiential liberal arts curriculum.
 The Princeton Review cited Wagner as having the best musical theater major and the most beautiful college campus in America.
-And Dr. Smith’s presidency marked Wagner’s most successful fund-raising era.
-During Dr. Smith’s presidency, Wagner rose to the top tier of comprehensive colleges and universities in the northeastern United States in the U.S. World and News Report “Best Colleges” rankings.
+President Smith’s tenure marked Wagner’s most successful fund-raising era, and the college rose to the top tier of comprehensive colleges and universities in the northeastern United States in the U.S. World and News Report “Best Colleges” rankings.

 He earned his doctor of education at Harvard and was a research fellow of the Harvard Philosophy of Education Center.
 He earned his BS and MBA from Drexel.

-Drexel University cited Dr. Smith as one of its 100 most distinguished alumni, and New York University has awarded him its presidential medal for excellence in higher education leadership.
+Drexel University cited President Smith as one of its 100 most distinguished alumni, and New York University has awarded him its presidential medal for excellence in higher education leadership.